Zehando/Zehando/README.md

 A detail-oriented professional with 10+ years of experience in foreign trade and supply chain management.
 I am currently pivoting into data, leveraging my business acumen to solve problems with analytics.

-I recently completed a **1-year Data Science & AI program** at WBS Coding School, Berlin, building hands-on projects and gaining proficiency in the tools below.
+Currently enrolled in a **1-year Data Science & AI program** at WBS Coding School, Berlin, building hands-on projects and gaining proficiency in the tools below.

 ## 🛠️ Tech Stack